Personal profile

 Academic background

 Boneschanscher has a background in physical chemistry.
-He received his PhD in 2014 from Utrecht University on the topic of fundamental studies of atomic and nanocrystalline materials with a honeycomb geometry, on which he published several high impact papers.
-After his PhD he worked as a program officer at the Foundation for Fundamental Research on Matter (FOM).
-He coordinated various research funding instruments and evaluation panels, acted as institute liaison for the energy research institute DIFFER, and set up a successful lobby for new funds for the general and technical sciences (sector plans).
-During the transition of the Netherlands Organization for Scientific Research (NWO) he was involved in setting up the new Institute Organization (NWO-I) in which he became coordinator of the institute liaisons.
-In 2019 he was asked to set up EIRES, of which he became the managing director at the launch in 2020.
+He received his PhD in 2014 from Utrecht University after studying the fundamental properties of atomic and nanocrystalline honeycomb materials.
+After his PhD he worked as a program officer at FOM and NWO.
+He coordinated various research funding instruments and evaluation panels, was institute liaison for DIFFER, and was involved in setting up the Sectorplans for Science and Technology.
+In 2019 he joined TU/e to set up and lead EIRES as managing director and worked in parallel as general secretary of NERA.
+Since 2025 he is the dean of the Chemical Engineering & Chemistry department.

 Expertise related to UN Sustainable Development Goals